Ecclesiastes Chapter Eleven

 Ecclesiastes 11:6

-Sow your seed in the morning, and at evening let your hands not be idle, for you do not know which will succeed, whether this or that, or whether both will do equally well.
+In the morning, sow your seed; and don't slack off until evening; for you don't know which sowing will succeed, this, or that, or if both will do well.

 A true faith involves action.
 Because we trust that the things God has said are true, we know that our days are numbered until Jesus returns.
 He has given us the ministry of reaching the lost and it involves many ways.
 We are to make good use of the time that we have and use whatever means we can to reach them.